 - Hearing voices or other sounds that others do not

 - Reporting visual changes (e.g. colors more intense, face distorted, lines turned wavy)

 - Feeling like someone else is putting thoughts into their brain or that others are reading their thoughts

 Other guidelines to note: no more than 12 months since diagnosed with a major psychotic disorder, if applicable; symptoms not known to be caused by a medical condition or drug use; and, IQ over 70 or not already receiving developmental disability services.

 "In the beginning it’s fearful, not understanding…the first aspect of EASA is that they stepped up, gave me some background and what steps to take, what is going on that was a tremendous help and difference."

 - Anonymous parent

-The Early Assessment and Support Alliance (EASA) team identifies youth with symptoms of pschosis as early as possible, and provide the most effective support and treatment so they can be successful.
+The Early Assessment and Support Alliance (EASA) team identifies youth with symptoms of psychosis as early as possible, and provides the most effective support and treatment so they can be successful.
 Yet, we can not do that without your support.
 Early referral is key.

 Talk to parents or other family members about what you observe.